BeckTimothy/monerot/README.md

 # Monerot - Monero Tools

-##### Small bash tools/scripts for managing and automating Monerod and Monero-Wallet-CLI
-Scripts assume monerod is running and monero-wallet-cli is in PATH.
+###### Lightweight bash tools/scripts for managing and automating Monerod and Monero-Wallet-CLI.
+These scripts assume monerod is running and monero-wallet-cli is in PATH.
+For those reason bash, monerod, and monero-wallet-cli are dependencies.

 ---
 ### autogen: